Jack Hunn: Secretary of Defence

 Hunn was appointed to the new role of Secretary of Defence in 1963.
 This involved the establishment of a civilian department to be charged with defence policy, separate from the military Chiefs of Defence Staff.
 He advocated a full integration of the New Zealand Defence services, but was opposed by the individual military forces.

 During 1964 Hunn was a strong opponent of New Zealand involvement in Vietnam.
 Initially, New Zealand Ambassador to Washington George Laking was a strong advocate for intervention, with internal opposition from Secretary of Foreign Affairs Alister McIntosh.
 Hunn was the clearest opponent: while Defence Chiefs were in favour of New Zealand involvement, Hunn argued that New Zealand's interests remained with supporting Malaysia, but that South Vietnam was not a sovereign state, and did not need military support.
 When New Zealand sent combat forces to Vietnam in 1965, Hunn retired early from Defence.

 Retirement

-Hunn served as Chairman of the Fire Service Commission from 1973-1977, and under the mandate of Internal Affairs Minister Allan Highet, he established a national professional fire service from a large number of small, provincial brigades.
+Hunn served as chairman of the Fire Service Commission from 1973 to 1977, and under the mandate of Internal Affairs Minister Allan Highet, he established a national professional fire service from a large number of small, provincial brigades.
 He also wrote his memoir, Not Only Affairs of State.